 GABA is the principal inhibitory neurotransmitter in the brain, acting at up to 40% of synapses, with a resting concentration of 1-2 mmol/L and a major role in regulation of seizure activity.
-Proton MRS, using spectral editing, can identify cerebral GABA in vivo and estimate the rise in cerebral GABA concentrations that occurs after administration of vigabatrin, gabapentin and topiramate.
-Low GABA concentrations have been associated with continued seizure activity.
+Proton MRS, using spectral editing, can identify cerebral GABA in vivo and estimate the rise in cerebral GABA concentrations that occurs after administration of vigabatrin112, gabapentin113 and topiramate114.
+Low GABA concentrations have been associated with continued seizure activity115.
 Low GABA levels were associated with poor seizure control in patients with complex partial seizures, but not in juvenile myoclonic epilepsy.
-Higher homocarnosine concentrations were associated with better seizure control in both types of epilepsy.
+Higher homocarnosine concentrations were associated with better seizure control in both types of epilepsy116.